leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 import extraction               # my own file for extraction methods
 ```

+The previous code to bypass the cookies popup has been placed in a function `allowCookies`

 ```

+# The code to accept the cookies
 allowCookies()

 # 2 second sleep.
 Otherwise the expected page could be not fully loaded yet